-The return for the S&P 500 was 7.5%.
-The S&P MidCap 400 and the S&P SmallCap 600 indexes had returns of (6.7%) and (11.3%), respectively.
-Growth stocks generally outperformed value stocks by a wide margin for the year, while by sector, information technology had the best performance.
-Energy was the worst-performing sector again as energy prices collapsed due to high inventories and an oil price war by major producers.
+The return for the S&P 500 was 40.8%.
+The S&P MidCap 400 and the S&P SmallCap 600 indexes had returns of 53.2% and 67.4%, respectively.
+Large cap growth stocks marginally outperformed value stocks for the year, but value outperformed growth in the mid-cap, small cap and international areas.
+Generally speaking, stocks with cyclical or economic sensitivity performed the best last year.
+Overall, stocks did well regardless of the economic sector they were in.